Central Library expands Arabic-language novel collection

-The Central Library has expanded its international novel offerings.
-In addition to the Arabic-language books, which are already part of the Central Library's extensive foreign-language holdings, there are now also new novels, of which German translations are available.
-The new offer was made possible through the commitment of the Bremen doctor Dr. Ghassan Naib and his financing of Arabic-language books.
+The Central Library has expanded its international fiction collection.
+In addition to the Arabic-language books already part of the library's extensive foreign-language holdings, new novels with German translations are now available.
+This new offering was made possible by the commitment of Bremen physician Dr. Ghassan Naib and his funding of the Arabic-language books.

-To mark the start of the new literature offering, there was a reading with Christina Jocker, Dr. Ghassan Naib and Farhan Hebbo , who presented the novel “Behind Paradise” by the Egyptian author Mansura Eseddin in a bilingual format.
-During her welcome, the head of the central library, Tina Echterdiek Dr. Ghassan Naib for the generous donation of books and invited all guests present to look at a selection of the new books on the book stage in the novel area.
-Tina Echterdiek: “This reading also takes place as part of the “International Mother Language Day”. takes place, which is about “promoting linguistic and cultural diversity and multilingualism”.
-In addition to German, one’s own language should also be kept alive – as a foundation for the new language, for identification, understanding and enrichment.”
+To launch the new literary offerings, a reading was held on Monday, February 13th, in the reading garden of the Central Library.
+Christina Jocker, Dr. Ghassan Naib , and Farhan Hebbo presented the novel "Behind Paradise" by Egyptian author Mansura Eseddin bilingually.
+In her welcoming remarks, the head of the Central Library, Tina Echterdiek, Dr. Ghassan Naib for the generous book donation and invited all attendees to view a selection of the new books on display in the fiction section.
+Tina Echterdiek added: "This reading also takes place in the context of 'International Mother Language Day,' which focuses on 'promoting linguistic and cultural diversity and multilingualism.'
+Alongside German, it's important to keep one's native language alive – as a foundation for learning a new language, for identification, understanding, and enrichment."

-From now on, both the Arabic-language original novels and their German translation can be borrowed from the Stadtbibliothek Bremen .
-An offer that opens up many avenues of integration: For example, learning mentors and tandems can read the same novel together - each in their own language.
-Thanks to the translations, German readers gain insights into the Arabic cultural and literary landscape; Arab readers can use these novels to initiate dialogues and talk about literature from their homeland.
-The fact that these novels are available in both languages can also support language acquisition – both for those learning German and for those learning Arabic.
+From now on, both the original Arabic novels and their German translations are available for loan at the Stadtbibliothek Bremen .
+This offering opens up many avenues for integration: for example, learning mentors and tandems can read the same novel together – each in their own language.
+Thanks to the translations, German readers gain insights into the Arabic cultural and literary landscape; Arabic readers can use these novels to initiate dialogues and discuss literature from their homeland.
+The fact that these novels are available in both languages can also support language acquisition – for both German and Arabic learners.

 January 14, 2017